jbaraga/BasicGames/Play/GameNotes.md

 #### [Weekday](Weekday.swift)

-- Added date entry error catch
+- Added date entry error check
-- Used Doomsday algorithm to compute weekday; A2 calculation not understood
+- Doomsday algorithm to compute weekday; A2 calculation not understood
-- Alternate compact method to compute weekday included, but not used
+- Alternate compact method to compute weekday using Doomsday algorthm is included, but not used

 #### [Word](Word.swift)